Garm Lab

 Sponges (Porifera) constitute one of the earliest branches in animal evolution and they lack a nervous system.
 We examine whether the diurnal rhythm found in some sponges includes a period of sleep, which would add strong support to energy saving being the original function of sleep.

-Current courses: Organismernes Diversitet – Livets Træ (BSc level), Marine Biological summer course (BSc level), Sensory Biology (Developed course and course responsible, MSc level) and Animal Morphology (MSc level)
+Current courses: Organismernes Diversitet – Livets Træ (BSc level), Marine Biological summer course (BSc level), Sensory Biology (Developed course and course responsible, MSc level), Animal Morphology (MSc level) and Molecular Neurobiology (MSc level)

 Previous courses: Experimental Marine Biology (BSc level), Marine Biology (MSc level), Applied Marine Biology (MSc level), Invertebrate Zoology (MSc level), and Evolutionary Biology (MSc level)